alc260/ComputerOrganization-Assembly/README.md

 README_midterm.txt
 * Please read this for an in depth explanation of my process to solving problem 150!

-## Final Project
+## CoEMIPS Final Project

-### Goal: In this project, we’ll implement a single-cycle processor in Logisim that resembles MIPS.
+### Goal: Implement a single-cycle processor in Logisim that resembles MIPS.
 We’ll call the new processor and instruction set, CoEMIPS.
-Your processor will be capable of running small programs.
+The processor will be capable of running small programs.

 ### CoEMIPS Programmer’s Reference Manual
 CoEMIPS is a greatly simplified architecture.
 It has 8 registers, instructions are 16 bits, the native word size